City-of-Turku/parkkihubi/docs/api/description.md

 * [Public API](../public/)

-  Public API can be used to get some statistics about the parking areas.
+  Public API can be used to get some statistics about the parking areas and to fetch anonymized archived parkings.
   The API is designed to be available for anyone.

   **NOTE!** The public API is on very initial state.
 Backward incompatible changes are possible.

 * [Data API](../data/)
-  Data API can be used to fetch anonymized parkings, event parkings and parking checks.
+  Data API can be used to fetch anonymized parkings, archived parkings, event parkings and parking checks.

 * Monitoring API